Table of Contents

 - Requires frequent interventions that are normally provided by their primary caregiver(s)

 - Has a case manager who periodically assesses needs and required services

 - Has a physician-certified plan of care that details services provided

 Follow the links for branch-specific information.
-At the time of writing, COVID-19 has caused longer than usual waitlists and wait times for acceptance into the programs.
 Families with EFMP children are encouraged to explore the resources available on their installation as well.

 What Does It Cover?

 ECHO’s Home Health Care Respite care offers the following for primary caregivers:

 - Eight hours of respite care, five days per calendar week.

 - This benefit is different from the 16 hours of respite care available through ECHO and the two can’t be used during the same month.